All Episodes

 You're starving.

-And this was before bad friends.
+And this was before Bad Friends.

-He was also at this time in 2016 telling me his career was felt like dead in the water.
+He was also at this time in 2016 telling me his career felt like dead in the water.

 And now look how things can change.